Lev135/FineTeX/README.md

 [github](https://github.com/Lev135/latex-generator/issues).
 Also the project really needs examples and guides.

-Source code can be cloned from [github repo](https://github.com/Lev135/latex-generator).
+Source code can be cloned from [GitHub repo](https://github.com/Lev135/latex-generator).
 For running translation execute:
 ```
     cabal new-update